Aniket-Engg/sol-straightener/README.md

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/Aniket-Engg/sol-straightener)

 # sol-straightener
-sol-straightener is an NPM package to straighten the Solidity smart contracts.
-It fetches the content of all imported files and returns the straightened data.
-It works inside a file only.
+sol-straightener is an NPM package to straighten the Solidity smart contracts for various purposes.
+It fetches the content of each imported file and returns the straightened version.
+It works inside a file.

 ## Install
-As a dependency, to use inside a file:
 ```
 npm install --save sol-straightener
 ```
 ## How to use
 ```
     const Straightener = require('sol-straightener');
     let result = await Straightener.straighten(<solidity/file/path>);
 ```
-A import straightened file contents will be returned which can be used for further processing or writing a file.
+An import straightened file contents will be returned which can be used for further processing or writing a file.

 ## Contribution
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/Aniket-Engg/sol-straightener/issues)